What should I do if I’m having difficulties accessing my Dickinson e-mail through Gateway?

 What is the address that we need to send the Health Forms to?

 You must complete the student forms online.
-The treatment provider from may be sent via email to email@example.com, fax at 717-245-1938, or US postal mail to:
+The treatment provider form may be sent via email to email@example.com, fax at 717-245-1938, or US postal mail to:

 Dickinson College Student Health Services